 Owner, Northern Play Therapy

 Christine is the Owner and Director of Northern Play Therapy.
 She is a Certified EMDR Therapist and Parent-Child Attachment Specialist, and a member of the Canadian Association for Play Therapy, where she is completing her certification.
-Christine brings extensive experience working wi
+Christine brings extensive experience working with children, youth, and fa

 Owner, Northern Play Therapy